Caroline Nicks

 Sign me up!

-But let’s take a closer look shall we?
-You can see that each bottle contains just 7 grams of marine collagen.
+However, at a closer glance, you can see that each bottle contains just 7 grams of marine collagen.

 This is unfortunate due to the fact that our body doesn’t absorb marine-based collagen as well as grass-fed bovine collagen.